Skip to main content

 The Latin prefix “ambi-“refers to multiple or non-fixed, such as its use in the words ambiance and ambidextrous.
 Ambiguous language is language that can be interpreted differently.
 Ambiguity is a cause of stress for many people (especially those who work in well-structured organizations) as the disorder implied by ambiguity is not comfortable.
 People tend to avoid, ignore, or minimize ambiguity.

-VUCA Examples
+VUCA Interpretation

 Which Aspect of VUCA Do You Prioritize?